 TB usually affects the lungs, although it can spread to other organs around the body.

 Latent TB - the bacteria remain in the body in an inactive state.
 They cause no symptoms and are not contagious, but they can become active.

-What causes tuberculosis?578
+What causes tuberculosis?

 The Mycobacterium tuberculosis bacterium causes TB.
-It is spread through the air when a person with TB (whose lungs are affected) coughs, sneezes, spits, laughs or talks.
+It is spread through the air when a person with TB (whose lungs are affected) coughs, sneezes, spits, laughs, or talks.

 TB is contagious, but it is not easy to catch.
 The chances of catching TB from someone you live or work with are much higher than from a stranger.
-Most people with active TB who have received appropriate treatment for at least two weeks are no longer contagious.
+Most people with active TB who have received appropriate treatment for at least 2 weeks are no longer contagious.

 MDR-TB is treatable and curable only with the use of very specific anti-TB drugs, which are often limited or not readily available.
 In 2012, around 450,000 people developed MDR-TB.